 Here are all the different types of Amex EveryDay APR:

-Cash Advance: 27.24%.
+Cash Advance: 25.24% (V).
 Interest starts accumulating as soon as you withdraw your cash.
-And there’s a fee of either $5 or 3% of the transaction, whichever is higher.
+And there’s a fee of 5% (min $10) of the transaction, whichever is higher.

-The Amex EveryDay APR you get will depend on the transaction you’re making, when you’re making it, and your credit worthiness.
+The The Amex EveryDay® Credit Card from American Express APR you get will depend on the transaction you’re making, when you’re making it, and your credit worthiness.
 It’s worth noting that other cards offer both longer intro periods and lower finance charges.
-For example, the Citi Simplicity interest-free period for purchases is 21 months, and the Discover it purchase APR starts at 12.24%.
-With two points per dollar at supermarkets and a 10,000-point after you make $1,000 in purchases, the Amex EveryDay card is best used for earning rewards, not paying balances.
+For example, the Citi® Diamond Preferred® Card interest-free period for purchases is 18 months, and the Discover it® Cash Back purchase APR starts at 12.99%.
+With two points per dollar at supermarkets and a 10,000 pointst signup bonus, the The Amex EveryDay® Credit Card from American Express is best used for earning rewards.